studyingcho/studyingcho.github.io/noteSR.md

 <script src="https://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-AMS-MML_HTMLorMML" type="text/javascript"></script>
 # Note on Special Relativity
 <span style="color:red">This is not done.
-Much effort is needed to polish this out to be readable, logical and self-contained.</span>
+Much effort is needed to polish this out to be clear, insightful, readable, logical and self-contained.</span>
 ## I. Introduction
 ### 1. What is Special Relativity?